Essential Website Maintenance – Thursday 9th January 2020

 No. Local councils cannot legally disregard criteria when applying speed restrictions to local roads.
 We assess all speed limits impartially based on national criteria set by Welsh Government.

-Will any roads remain at 30mph?
-Will residents be consulted on this?
+Have any roads remained at 30mph?
+Were residents consulted on this?

-There are several roads in Conwy which could be excepted from the new speed limit.
+There were several roads in Conwy County which could be excepted from the new speed limit.

 To apply an exception to a restricted road, we must have a clear and reasoned case which shows that there is strong evidence that keeping a higher speed limit would be safe.

-We have assessed restricted roads across the county and identified roads which meet the exceptions criteria.
-This list of roads has been shared with all Councillors, who have been asked to identify any other roads in their wards where they feel exceptions may apply.
+We assessed restricted roads across the county and identified roads which meet the exceptions criteria.
+This list of roads was shared with all Councillors, who were asked to identify any other roads in their wards where they feel exceptions may apply.

 You can see the proposed exceptions on Data Map Wales with more information in the Proposed Traffic Regulation Orders section of our website.